TanmoyCtg/Building-Chatbots-with-Python/README.md

 send_message("I love building chatbots")
 ```
 # JOY II: Extracting key phrases
-The really clever thing about ELIZA is the way the program appears to understand what you told it, by occasionally including phrases uttered by the user in its responses.
+The really clever thing about JOY is the way the program appears to understand what you told it, by occasionally including phrases uttered by the user in its responses.
 I will match messages against some common patterns and extract phrases using re.search().
 A dictionary called rules has already been defined, which matches the following patterns:
 "do you think (.*)"
 "do you remember (.*)"